Tullian Tchividjian

 Tchividjian founded an Evangelical Presbyterian Church congregation.
 In 2009 he was invited to merge churches and become the second senior pastor of Coral Ridge Presbyterian Church in Fort Lauderdale, Florida (after the church's late founder and longterm leader, D. James Kennedy).
 In 2015, Tchividjian resigned from Coral Ridge after admitting to an extramarital affair.

-In 2019, Tullian Tchividjian planted a new church in Jupiter, Florida, called "The Sanctuary".
+In 2019, Tullian Tchividjian started a new church in Jupiter, Florida, called "The Sanctuary".

 Biography

 Early life and education

 William Graham Tullian Tchividjian, whose third given name is shortened from his namesake, the theologian of antiquity, Tertullian, was born on July 13, 1972, in Jacksonville, Florida.
 He is the middle of seven children born to Stephan Tchividjian, a psychologist of Swiss and Armenian ancestry, and Gigi Graham, the eldest daughter of Billy Graham and Ruth Graham.
 Through his mother, he is a nephew of evangelists Franklin Graham and Anne Graham Lotz.
 Tchividjian's older brother, Basyle "Boz" Tchividjian, is a former Professor of Law at Liberty University School of Law in Lynchburg, Virginia, and the founder and former CEO of Godly Response to Abuse in the Christian Environment (GRACE).

-Tchividjian attended the Westminster Academy, an educational ministry of Coral Ridge Presbyterian Church, Fort Lauderdale, Florida, for a time, but is described as having "dropped out during a period of rebellion—sinking into South Florida's 'pleasure-saturated culture' ... then [coming] to a personal faith in Jesus at the age of 21 and return[ing] to a Christian lifestyle."
+Tchividjian attended the Westminster Academy, an educational ministry of Coral Ridge Presbyterian Church, Fort Lauderdale, Florida, for a time, but is described as having "dropped out during a period of rebellion - sinking into South Florida's 'pleasure-saturated culture' ... then [coming] to a personal faith in Jesus at the age of 21 and return[ing] to a Christian lifestyle."
 In this same rough time frame, he attended and graduated from Columbia International University, in Columbia, South Carolina, with a B.A. in philosophy in 1997.
-Tchividjian subsequently earned an M.Div. degree at Reformed Theological Seminary in Orlando in 2001, and was ordained in the Presbyterian Church in America (PCA) denomination.
+Tchividjian subsequently earned an M.Div. degree at Reformed Theological Seminary in Orlando in 2001, and was ordained in the Presbyterian Church in America (PCA) denomination in 2001.

 Career

 New City Presbyterian (Coconut Creek) and earlier

 Before founding New City Presbyterian Church in Coconut Creek, Florida, an Evangelical Presbyterian Church congregation, Tchividjian spent "a short two-year stint at a Cedar Springs Presbyterian Church in Knoxville, Tennessee".
-Tchividjian went on from that position to found and pastor New City in Coconut Creek–Margate, Florida, about 12 miles northwest of his earlier Westminster Academy school in Ft.
+Tchividjian went on from that position to found and pastor New City in Coconut Creek - Margate, Florida, about 12 miles northwest of his earlier Westminster Academy school in Ft.
 Lauderdale, ca. 2003.
 The church has been described as "a young church plant."
 As of 2009, New City Presbyterian had a congregation of ca. 650 persons.